Boyd Elder

 Harold Boyd Elder (January 12, 1944 – October 6, 2018), was an American artist.
-Born in El Paso, Elder was raised by Hal Elder and Billye Lee Bell Elder with brothers Kenneth Mack Elder and Howard Stanton Elder.
-Boyd Elder studied at Burges High School before attending El Paso Tech.
-In 1963, Elder won a scholarship to Chouinard Art Institute in Los Angeles, where he studied art, earning his Bachelor of Fine Arts degree in 1968.
-In 1972, Elder displayed his latest works in the "El Chingadero" art gallery.
+Elder studied art at the Chouinard Art Institute in Los Angeles and earned his Bachelor of Fine Arts degree in 1968.
+Elder had a major exhibition of his works in an art gallery in 1972.

 Elder is best known for creating the painted skulls used in the cover artwork for The Eagles' 1975 album One of These Nights and their compilation album Their Greatest Hits (1971–1975).
 On October 16, 2018, Elder died of natural causes in San Marcos, Texas.

 Early life

-Elder was born in El Paso to Hal Elder and Billye Lee Bell Elder, a family with close links to Valentine, Texas.
+Elder was born in El Paso, Texas, to Hal Elder and Billye Lee Bell Elder, a family with close links to Valentine, Texas.
 He had two brothers Kenneth Mack Elder and Howard Stanton Elder.
 He studied at Burges High School and El Paso Tech in El Paso.
 He developed an interest in art, and took lessons in art at the El Paso Museum of Art on weeknights and weekends.

 After high school, he won a scholarship to Chouinard Art Institute in Los Angeles in 1963 where he studied painting and sculpture.
 He also worked as a teaching assistant and earned his BFA degree in 1968.
 He was a friend of Bobby Fuller, who acted as a patron and helped establish Elder's first studio in Los Angeles.
 The intention was that Elder would create artwork for Fuller's album covers, although the project was never realized after Fuller died in 1966.